-an all-digital biplane cardiac imaging system and a three-dimensional cardiac mapping system, our lab is staffed by an experienced team of specially trained doctors, nurses and technicians perform all studies and procedures.
-These examinations help our EP physicians diagnose heartbeat irregularities
+an all-digital biplane cardiac imaging system and a three-dimensional cardiac mapping system, our lab is staffed by an experienced team of specially trained doctors, nurses and technicians that performs all studies and These examinations help our EP physicians diagnose heartbeat irregularities